 Some internet activity e.g. accessing child abuse images or distributing racist material is illegal and would obviously be banned from school and all other ICT systems.
-Other activities eg Cyberbullying would be banned and could lead to criminal prosecution.
+Other activities e.g. Cyber-bullying would be banned and could lead to criminal prosecution.
 There are however a range of activities which may, generally, be legal but would be inappropriate in a school context, either because of the age of the users or the nature of those activities.
 The school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in school or outside school when using school equipment or systems.
 The school policy restricts certain internet usage as follows:

-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, child sexual abuse images ✓ download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation √ adult material that potentially breaches the Obscene Publications Act in the UK ~ criminally racist material in UK ✓ pornography ✓ promotion of any kind of discrimination ✓ promotion of racial or religious hatred ✓ threatening behaviour, including promotion of physical violence or mental harm ✓ ~ any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute ✓ Using school systems to run a private business ✓ Use systems, applications, we mechanisms that bypass the safeguards employed by For filtering or other √
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: child sexual abuse images promotion or conduct of illegal acts, e.g. under the child protection, obscenity, computer misuse and fraud legislation ✓ ✓ adult material that potentially breaches the Obscene Publications Act in the UK 1 criminally racist material in UK ~

+pornography ✓

+✓

+✓

+threatening behaviour, including promotion of physical violence or mental harm ✓

+any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute ~

+Using school systems to run a private business ✓

+Use systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by Focus and / or the school ~

-Uploading, downloading or transmitting commercial software or any copyrighted materials belonging to third parties, without the necessary licensing permissions ✓
+Uploading, downloading or tr software or any copyrighted m parties, without the necessary ✓

-Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) ✓
+information (e.g. financial / pe Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and ✓

-Creating or propagating computer viruses or other harmful files √
+Creating or propagating comp harmful files uter viruses or other ~

-Carrying out sustained or instantaneous high volume network traffic (downloading / uploading files) that causes network congestion and hinders others in their use of the internet ✓
+Carrying out sustained or insta network traffic (downloading , network congestion and hinde internet ~

 On-line gaming (educational) ✓

-On-line gaming (non- educational) ✓
+On-line gaming (non- educatio ~

-On-line gambling ✓
+On-line gambling ~

 On-line shopping / commerce ✓

 File sharing ✓

 Use of social networking sites ✓

 Use of video broadcasting e.g. Youtube ✓